There is a high threat from terrorism.

 The Foreign and Commonwealth Office (FCO) advise against all travel to:

 - the Governorate of North Sinai due to the significant increase in criminal activity and continued terrorist attacks on police and security forces that have resulted in deaths

 The FCO advise against all but essential travel to:

 - the Governorate of South Sinai, with the exception of the area within the Sharm el Sheikh perimeter barrier, which includes the airport and the areas of Sharm el Maya, Hadaba, Naama Bay, Sharks Bay and Nabq

-We believe that terrorists continue to plan attacks.
-Attacks could be indiscriminate and could occur without prior warning.
-Terrorists could target protestors and the Egyptian authorities.
-Attacks have mainly been aimed at the security forces, their facilities and other government buildings.
-You should take great care near these buildings.
-Attacks targeting foreigners can’t be ruled out.
+Terrorists continue to plan attacks in Egypt.
+Attacks could be indiscriminate and occur without prior warning.
+Foreigners could be targeted in tourist resorts or other locations frequented by foreigners.
+Previous attacks have almost exclusively targeted the security forces, their facilities and other government buildings.
+You should take great care near these places.

 Sharm el Sheikh

 Enhanced security measures are in place to protect the Sharm el Sheikh resort areas.
 Egyptian military are situated in Sharm el Sheikh international airport, at check points around the perimeter of Sharm el Sheikh and throughout the South Sinai Governorate.
 Routine security checks are being performed on entry into the airport and the police are carrying out vehicle checks in Sharm el Sheikh.
 There were no violent protests in the South Sinai resorts during recent disturbances in Egypt.